astropy-learn/learn-astropy/src/contributing/index.md

 git push origin Spectral-Line-Fitting
 ```

-When the tutorial is ready for submission, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main `tutorial-template` repository, and your submission will be reviewed.
+When the tutorial is ready for submission, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main [`tutorial--template` repository](https://github.com/astropy-learn/tutorial--template), and your submission will be reviewed.

 ## Data files

-### For tutorial authors

 If your tutorial includes large data files (where large means >~ 1 MB), including them in the tutorial's repository would drastically slow down cloning of the repository.
-Instead, we encourage use of the `astropy.utils.download_files` function, and will host data files on the http://data.astropy.org server by opening a PR at the https://github.com/astropy/astropy-data repository.
-Alternatively, if the file size is larger than 10 MB, the data should be hosted on Zenodo.
+Instead, for files < 10 MB, we encourage use of the `astropy.utils.download_files` function, and we will host data files on the http://data.astropy.org server (or you can do this directly by opening a PR at the https://github.com/astropy/astropy-data repository).
+Alternatively, if the file size is > 10 MB, the data should be hosted on Zenodo.
 To do the former, use the following procedure:

 - If contributing your notebook(s) via a pull request, include the data files (e.g., `tutorials/notebooks/My-tutorial-name/mydatafile.fits`). **IMPORTANT**: when you add or modify data files, make sure the only thing in that commit involves the data files.
 That is, do _not_ edit your notebook and add/change data files in the same commit.
 This will make it easier to remove the data files when your tutorial is merged.